Feeling Anxious, Overwhelmed or

 PROBLEM:

-Knowing they had childhood trauma, Jay wanted to heal wounds that were making it impossible for them to move forward without jumping from relationship to relationship, using substances, and living life on an emotional yo-yo string.
+Knowing they had childhood trauma, Finn wanted to heal wounds that were making it impossible for them to move forward without jumping from relationship to relationship, using substances, and living life on an emotional yo-yo string.
 They found it difficult to keep their thoughts out of the past, feel emotions without overwhelm, or take care of themselves in a loving way.

 SOLUTION: